This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 • Meal Prep: These muffins are perfect for meal prep and are a delicious breakfast or snack.

-• Lightened Up: There is no butter or oil in this recipe and the muffins are naturally dairy-free.
+• Lightened Up: There is no butter or oil in this recipe.

-• Bananas: Ripe bananas are essential for these banana carrot muffins!
+• Bananas: Ripe bananas are essential!
 They add sweetness and flavor.

 • Eggs: The eggs help the muffins come together and rise in the oven.